 The Genetic Counseling Program is ready to respond to mitigating circumstances which may arise in individual situations.
 Students may appeal loss of eligibility for financial aid to the Director of Student Financial Services by completing a Satisfactory Academic Progress Appeal form.
-The Director of Student Financial Services, in consultation with the Genetic Counseling Program Director or designee, will determine whether or not the mitigating circumstances offer justification for altering customary standards of academic progress.
+The Director of Student Financial Services, in consultation with the Genetic Counseling Program Director or designee, will determine whether or not the mitigating circumstances offer justification for altering customary standards of academic progress and financial aid dispersement.